recipevalue.com

 • Substitutions: If you prefer, you can use other types of sausage, such as kielbasa, or adjust the vegetables according to what you have on hand.

-• Preparation Tip: For a thicker stew-like consistency, you can mash some of the potatoes against the side of the crockpot before serving.
+• Preparation Tip: To achieve a thicker stew-like consistency, mash some of the potatoes against the side of the crockpot before serving.

 • Leftovers: This dish makes excellent leftovers.
 Store any remaining food in an airtight container in the refrigerator for up to 4 days.
 Reheat thoroughly before serving.